raywoo32/modCluster/README.md

 The function modCluster is the only exported and controller function. modCluster takes 2 data frames that describe the edges and verticies as well as a flag to display or hide gene names.

+Red edges symbolize edges from one module to another.
+Black edges symbolize edges within a module.

 modCluster(edge, genes, displayGene)